Introduction to Docker Stack

 docker service create --name my-registry -p 5000:5000 registry:2

-Note: We need to initialize Docker swarm (if not initialized already) using the ‘docker swarm init’ command before running the above command.
+Note: We need to initialize the Docker swarm (if not initialized already) using the ‘docker swarm init’ command before running the above command.

-- Now, let’s verify that the service is running fine and the registry is accessible as shown below:
+- Now, let’s verify that the service is running fine and the registry is accessible, as shown below:

 docker service ls